DPDK/dpdk/doc/guides/contributing/abi_policy.rst

 #.
 The removal of symbols is considered an :ref:`ABI breakage <abi_breakages>`,
    once approved these will form part of the next ABI version.
 #.
 Libraries or APIs marked as :ref:`experimental <experimental_apis>` may
-   change without constraint, as they are not considered part of an ABI version.
+   be changed or removed without prior notice, as they are not considered part of an ABI version.
 #.
 Updates to the :ref:`minimum hardware requirements <hw_rqmts>`, which drop
    support for hardware which was previously supported, should be treated as an ABI change.